NikanEidi/git-ai-helper/README.md

 git-ai
 ```

-You'll see an interactive prompt like this:
+You’ll see an interactive prompt:

 ```
 Git AI Helper - Type a Git command (type 'help' or 'exit')